 Theoretical framework

-The chapter gives a theoretical foundation and explanatory approach to the study and the purpose and research questions that have been developed.
+The chapter presents the theoretical foundation for the study.

-Based on your review of “state of the art” (current literature) in the problem statement as well as the developed research questions and purpose, you identify relevant sources/theories that further needs to be addressed to achieve stipulated leaning outcomes.
-In this chapter it is suitable to set forth an argument that not only describes different theories but also compares and evaluate them depending on how they will be used in the thesis work.
+Based on your review of “state of the art” (current literature) in the problem statement as well as the developed research questions and purpose, you identify relevant sources/theories that further needs to be addressed to achieve stipulated learning outcomes.
+In this chapter it is suitable to put forward argument that not only describes different theories but also compares and evaluate them depending on how they will be used in the thesis work.
 It is important that you refer to all sources used in this chapter according to established rules for referencing.

 Link between research questions and theory